-The Head of Finance has the responsibility for ensuring that the Council is adequately protected by insurance.
+The Chief Finance Officer has the responsibility for ensuring that the Council is adequately protected by insurance.
 It is essential that the School Governing Body is adequately protected.
 Without insurance, Schools could find themselves in a position where they are exposing the School and the Council to potential liabilities which could have serious financial implications for Schools and the Council, e.g. a major fire or injury.
 In addition, individual teachers or Governors may unwittingly open themselves to the possibility of being sued personally.
-The Head of Finance can determine the minimum levels of insurance cover for Schools.
-The Minimum Requirement will be based on the cover currently provided by the LA, or such amounts that the Head of Finance reasonably determines due to changes in the nature of the risk.
+The Chief Finance Officer can determine the minimum levels of insurance cover for Schools.
+The Minimum Requirement will be based on the cover currently provided by the LA, or such amounts that the Chief Finance Officer reasonably determines due to changes in the nature of the risk.
 Schools will not be allowed to place their insurance cover elsewhere unless they can demonstrate that these meet the Minimum Requirements.